Kiplinger Approved - Sponsored Offer

 One of the most effective ways to reduce your wireless bill is by bundling multiple lines under a single plan.
 Most major carriers structure their pricing so that the cost per line drops as you add more people.

-For example, T-Mobile 55+ plans are designed with this in mind.
-While a single line may come at a higher monthly rate, adding a second line often lowers the cost per person significantly.
+For example, T-Mobile 55-plus plans are designed with this in mind.
+While a single line might come at a higher monthly rate, adding a second line often lowers the cost per person significantly.

 Some carriers also offer additional savings when you bundle services.
 T-Mobile offers home internet for about $30 per month when it is paired with a 55+ phone plan.
 The service typically includes no equipment fees or annual contracts, which can help keep monthly costs predictable.